fean9r/cinePyle/README.md

 # INSTALLING

-sudo apt install python-pip
-pip install --upgrade pip
-pip install pytz
-pip install pulp
-pip install python-graph-core
-pip install python-dateutil
-pip install httplib2
-pip install lxml
-pip install requests
-pip install --upgrade google-api-python-client sudo pip-3.6 install git+https://github.com/alberanid/imdbpy -U
+pip install -r requirements.txt pip install .

 # Credentials
 Create a credential folder in the same place where you execute the program.